ibm-ai-education/stacked-ensembles-demo/README.md

 # Use a Stacked Ensemble to predict Titanic passenger survival

 This repo contains steps and code to demonstrate how to build a Stacked Ensemble with scikit-learn on Watson Studio.
-The model will address the Titanic passenger survival dataset available at Kaggle
+The model will address the Titanic passenger survival dataset available at [Kaggle](https://www.kaggle.com/c/titanic).

 Some familiarity with Python is helpful.